StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
 The clips are just meant to get you going but learning means experimenting, in this case using Julia and Stan.

+## Time line

+The 2nd edition of the book is going to print in March 2020.
+This is also the target date for completion of v1 of StatisticalRethinking.jl.

 ## Introduction

 In the book and associated R package `rethinking`, statistical models are defined as illustrated below: